Welcoming in the New Year

 4. Eat – lots

 Most of the new year is meant to spend inside the family home, eating, relaxing, and spending time together.
 But you could book a table for a traditional Chinese banquet – our Participating Restaurants offer some delicious foods specially created for this occasion, and for an amazing experience, check out when a traditional lion dance could appear at your yum cha table!
-Go home if to feast with the family, but if you can’t, make a date to share a meal with your friends.
+Go home to feast with the family, but if you can’t, make a date to share a meal with your friends.
 Just remember to call your parents and grandparents to wish them health, wealth, and happiness.
 That way, you can get some of that moolah, which brings us to tradition #5.

 5. Get That Hoong Bouw (red envelopes filled with cash)